jayantkathuria7/30-Days-ML-Challenge/Day 17 - Insurance Claim Severity Prediction using Regression/Readme.md

 ## Overview
 This project aims to predict the severity of insurance claims using various regression models.
 Due to hardware constraints, the analysis was conducted on a reduced dataset (approximately 45% of the original data) to optimize computational efficiency.

+## Dataset
+The dataset used in this project is from the Allstate Claims Severity competition on Kaggle.
+It can be accessed here: [Allstate Claims Severity Dataset](https://www.kaggle.com/competitions/allstate-claims-severity/data)

 ## Methodology
 1. **Data Preprocessing:**
    - One-hot encoding was applied to categorical columns to convert them into numerical features.